HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

-where `Distribution of Goods` and `Distribution of Bads` mean % of Good Customers over all Good customers and % of Bad Customers over bad customers in this group (bin), respectively and `ln` is natural log.
+where `% of Goods` and `% of Bads` mean that % of Good Customers in the bin-i over all Good customers and % of Bad Customers in the bin-i over bad customers in this group (bin), respectively and `ln` is natural log.

 To calulate WOE, we need to create bins (like every 10% population, or a equal value range like age 20-30, 30-40...) for a continuous independent variable (if catgeorical, no need).
 Fewer bins, more smoothing and leave out noise.
 For each bin, we have a WOE. [[Deepanshu Bhalla]][Weight of evidence (WOE) and information value (IV) explained] has more detailed discussion on binning continuous variable.